Click here to join our daily meditations to support establishing a regular sitting practice.

 “I can’t express enough gratitude, Mimi.
 In your class, I’ve rediscovered a spiritual centre, a springboard out of hopelessness.”

-Through weekly Sunday sessions with Mimi, we'll come together to learn about this ancient Chinese art and how to develop a nourishing, inspired home movement practice – a wonderful complement to sitting meditation.
-Video recordings will be permanently available for you to come back to as many times as you like in the future.
+In these sessions with Mimi, participants of the live course came together to learn about this ancient Chinese art and how to develop a nourishing, inspired home movement practice – a wonderful complement to sitting meditation.
+These recordings also include Mimi's answers to questions about the week's teachings and exercises.

 Daily Qigong Practices

-Each week, Mimi will offer a recommended qigong practice to continue developing the techniques learned that week, to be practiced for 15-20 minutes daily over our month together.
+In each module, Mimi offers a recommended qigong practice to continue developing the techniques learned in that module, to be practiced for 15-20 minutes daily.

 Total Accessibility